cybercongress/go-cyber/docs/run_validator.md

 ```

 It will return a bech32 public key.
 Let’s call it **<your_node_pubkey>**.
-The next step is to to declare a validator candidate.
+The next step is to declare a validator candidate.
 The validator candidate is the account which stakes the coins.
 So the validator candidate is the account this time.
 To declare a validator candidate, run the following command adjusting the staked amount and the other fields: